Anterior Lumbar Interbody Fusion (ALIF)

 Why Choose Hoag Orthopedic Institute for ALIF?

 There is a reason that Hoag Orthopedic Institute is one of the nation’s largest orthopedic care providers.
 Our track record in treating back pain and spine problems and the expertise of our doctors is second to none.
-Hoag Orthopedic Institute is nationally ranked as one of the top Orthopedic Hospitals by U.S. News & World Report in 2024-2025, and high performing in spinal fusion.
+Hoag Orthopedic Institute is nationally ranked as one of the top Orthopedic Hospitals by U.S. News & World Report in 2024-2025, and is high performing in spinal fusion.

 At Hoag Orthopedic Institute, we offer personalized treatment plans for every patient.
 Schedule an appointment with a spinal specialist today to determine whether ALIF surgery is right for you.